seaty6/spotifyd/README.md

 To run the executable, head to https://github.com/seaty6/spotifyd/releases/tag/v0.2.24

-I couldn't figure out how to get the configuration file to work, so all flags must be passed to the executable.
+Be sure to pass the flags you want to the executable.
 The "--no-daemon" flag must be included.
 Run spotifyd.exe -h to see additional options.

 Example: `spotifyd.exe -u your_username -p your_password -d PCname --no-daemon`

+If you want to use a configuration file, you can use the --config-path <string> flag.

+Example: `spotifyd.exe --config-path`

 This executable was built by running `cargo build --release --no-default-features --features rodio_backend` .

 This repo was forked from JCapucho/spotifyd with [minor changes](https://github.com/Spotifyd/spotifyd/pull/602).

-The rest of the original readme is below.
+Although much of the repo's readme has moved to this page (https://spotifyd.github.io/spotifyd/), the rest of the readme at the time of forking is below.

+\
+&nbsp;
+\
+&nbsp;
+\
+&nbsp;
+\
+&nbsp;

 #